lucylow/Covid_Control/README.md

 * Contact Tracing Apps.
 Contact tracing is an effective disease control strategy that involves identifying cases and their contacts then working with them to interrupt disease transmission.
 This includes asking cases to isolate and contacts to quarantine at home voluntarily.
 Contact tracing is a key strategy to prevent the further spread of COVID-19.

-* Incubation Time Period- Typically, a person develops symptoms 5 days after being infected, but symptoms can appear as early as 2 days after infection or as late as 14 days after infection, and the time range can vary.
+* Incubation Time Period matters where a person develops symptoms 5 days after being infected, but symptoms can appear as early as 2 days after infection or as late as 14 days after infection, and the time range can vary.

 * It typically takes a few weeks for the body to build immunity after vaccination.
 That means it's possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and get sick.
 This is because the vaccine has not had enough time to provide protection.

-* Number of Critical Covid cases: In critical COVID-19 -- about 5% of total cases -- the infection can damage the walls and linings of the air sacs in your lungs.
+* Number of Critical Covid cases where in critical covid cases (~5% of total cases) the infection can damage the walls and linings of the air sacs in your lungs.
 As your body tries to fight it, your lungs become more inflamed and fill with fluid.
 This can make it harder for them to swap oxygen and carbon dioxide.

-* two-week delay between the time a person is infected and the time the case is detected.
+* Two-week delay between the time a person is infected and the time the case is detected.
 A similar delay can therefore be expected between the time an NPI is put in places and its effect on the number of cases.

-* Vaccinations
+* Vaccination Data
   * Tracking COVID-19 vaccination rates:https://ourworldindata.org/covid-vaccinations
   * Vaccine development: vaccines approved for use and in clinical trials
   * Vacine canidates, trial deadlines, vacine diswtrubution, vacine implementation